amangulia4610/amangulia4610/README.md

 - 👋 Hi, I’m @amangulia
-- 👀 I’m interested in web development
+- 👀 I’m a freelancer building websites
 - 🌱 I’m currently learning MERN
-- 📫 How to reach me - by mail
+- 📫 How to reach me - by linkedin

 <!---
 amangulia4610/amangulia4610 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.